uchidashokudo/uchida/src/pages/blog/navbar.md

   - warn
 ---

 Uchida will be closed until September 14th (Wed.).

 We apologize for the inconvenience and look forward to seeing you seen.

 Thank you for your continued support.

-- Uchida Eatery